-by TREASUREGIFT on SEPTEMBER 8, 2013 - 17 Comments in COMMUNITY, SELF-SUFFICIENCY, SHOP, WORK, WRETHA
+by WRETHAOFFGRID on SEPTEMBER 8, 2013 - 17 Comments in community

 I have had people ask me how I earn a living, since everything we have here is paid for, it makes it very easy to live on very little.
 Saving money is as good as making it, bartering is gold!
 Voluntarily living on less, doesn’t make me feel like I’ve given anything up, in fact I feel like the richest person I know :) My main “job” is being a caretaker for my friend, I get paid to do a little cleaning, some cooking, some shopping and walking the roads with her, the hours are flexible, and it’s not hard work at all.